 5 Historical places in Mexico

-November 20th, 2020, the date when Mexico celebrates the 110th Anniversary of the Revolution, we want to invite you discover the tourist destinations that intertwine stories of the revolutionary era.
+November 20th, 2021, the date when Mexico celebrates the 111th Anniversary of the Revolution, we want to invite you to discover the tourist destinations that intertwine stories of the revolutionary era.
 We found an interesting way to celebrate proposing a travel agenda that includes 5 places that played an important role in this historical event.
 Please enjoy!

 1. Mexico City